 All transport providers have a duty to provide an accessible service.
 There are different standards for trains, taxis, buses and planes.

-You should be clear about what you can expect from the staff.
 Some staff may not understand how they can support you.
 Disability awareness training can help.
 For example, Transport for London (TfL) works with disabled people to train staff on how to support disabled customers.

 Asking for help